Concierge Wealth Services

 How the Wealthy Minimize Taxes — Frequently Asked Questions

-No. Diversified Insurance Brokers does not offer tax or investment advice.
-We facilitate introductions to independent fiduciaries only.
+No. Diversified Insurance Brokers does not provide tax advice, securities advice, or investment recommendations.
+If appropriate, qualified individuals may be introduced to independent professionals for evaluation.